CS5008Fall2025/midterm-report-AliyaSalmanova1/Report.md

 I noticed that the iterative solution can be counted as dynamic programming with tabulation, as we are saving the computations of n-1 and n-2 in variables.

-The most efficient approach in terms of time complexity and space complexity theory is the iterative approach, as it has the same time complexity as the recursive dp solution, but less space complexity.
+The most efficient approach in terms of time complexity and space complexity in theory is the iterative approach, as it has the same time complexity as the recursive dp solution, but less space complexity.
 However, we will see that the iterative solution's runtimes grow slightly more than the recursive dynamic programming implementation in Java.